Gilles Proulx: Controversy

 In September 2005, he co-hosted a public affairs show on TQS, known as l'Avocat et le diable.
-During one episode, he made notable remarks about a victim of a sexual assault, which led to a large amount of criticism in the media, and his suspension of the show.
+During one episode, he made notable remarks about a victim of a sexual assault, which led to a large amount of criticism in the media accusing him of victim blaming and slut-shaming, and his suspension of the show.

-In August 2014, he made alleged anti-Semitic remarks on a Montreal radio show.
+In August 2014, he made alleged antisemitic remarks on a Montreal radio show.
 According to Proulx, Jews not only attract hatred from other minorities or groups of individuals — resulting in possible persecution — but also control governments with economic power.

+In March 2023, he was strongly criticized by the Quebec political class for having made, during a column on Qub Radio, violent and hateful remarks against the Québec solidaire MNAs.
+Proulx called them "liars", "bastards", "garbage" and "gangrene" and accused them to "whoring".
+He went further by saying : " […] we should finish them once and for all, these dumbasses".
+Proulx said this last comment was taken out of its context, while maintaining the insults.